finloop/CSharp-Twitch-Bot/README.md

 # CSharp-Twitch-Bot
 ## Getting Started
-To run a but you need to create a **config file**.
+To run a bot you need to create a **config file**.
 It uses a json to store settings, that are applied when the application starts.
 Here's the example one below.

 ```json
 {